AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/schedule-a-recurring-batch-campaign.md

    ![](assets/image2014-9-22-11-3a41-3a49.png)

-1. Deixe Repetir cada como 1, selecione segunda-feira e clique em Salvar.
+1. Deixe Repetir a cada 1, selecione Segunda-feira e clique em **Salvar**.

    ![](assets/image2014-9-22-11-3a41-3a53.png)